Notice Periods for Ending a Tenancy | A Guide for Landlords and Tenants

 New Tenancy Structure

-- With the abolishment of Section 21, all tenancies are now periodic: They automatically roll on a month-to-month basis with no fixed end date.
+- With the abolishment of Section 21, all tenancies are now periodic meaning that they automatically roll over on a month-to-month basis with no fixed end date.
+This means that if a Landlord to Tenant wishes to end the tenancy agreement they must give a valid reason, and comply with the specific notice period for that reason.

 - Tenants can leave with two months’ notice at any time.

-- Landlords must provide at least four months’ notice for most grounds, unless a shorter period is legally allowed (e.g., rent arrears or anti-social behaviour).
+- Landlords must provide at least four months’ notice for most grounds, unless a shorter period is legally allowed (e.g. rent arrears or anti-social behaviour).
+For each reason there can be different notice periods.
+For the full list of up to date grounds for possession, please see the government website.

 Student Tenancies